miraisolutions/xlconnect/cran-comments.md

     Message: libcurl error code 52:
       Empty reply from server

-Justification: this URL is working when accessed in a browser.
+Justification: this URL is working when accessed in a browser and with httr::GET()

-In addition, CRAN finds 3 NOTES:
+In addition, CRAN finds 1 NOTE:

-> Found the following (possibly) invalid file URI:
-  URI: xlconnect@mirai-solutions.com
-    From: README.md

-Justification: this is an email address, not a file URI

-> Found the following files/directories:
-    'XLConnect.xlsx' 'autofilter.xlsx' 'cellstyles.xlsx' [...]

-Justification: these are examples part of our documentation and tests.

 > Check: for detritus in the temp directory, Result: NOTE Found the following files/directories:
     'calibre_4.99.4_tmp_47pf1vxy' 'calibre_4.99.4_tmp_ol_3_tqm'
     'runtime-hornik'

-Justification: these files do not appear in any other systems where I run devtools check / install.For example, none of the local environments I use even have _calibre_ installed.
-This seems related to the specific machine CRAN runs this on.
+Justification: these files do not appear in any other systems where I run devtools check / install.
+For example, none of the local environments I use even have _calibre_ installed.
+This seems related to the specific machine that performs CRAN checks.

 # Downstream dependencies